56% of Ghanaians confident in Ghana Police Service under Dampare – Survey

 A further 2% said the Police responded faster than expected, and another 29% said they responded almost on time.

+- Ghanaians will not forgive Akufo- Addo should Black Stars fail to qualify for 2022 WC – Sammy Gyamfi

-The bureau’s summary report said, “we are minded by the fact that this survey will provide hints and lead into the general opinion of the public on safety and security cum police performance.”
+The bureau in the summary said “we are minded by the fact that this survey will provide hints and leads into the general opinion of the public on safety and security cum police performance.

 “Responses from the survey also throw light on policing aspects that the Ghana Police Service will need to focus attention and resources on in the short to medium term, if not the long term.
-Overall, the survey polled responses from 583 respondents,” it added.
+Overall, the survey polled responses from 583 respondents.”

+The Survey further revealed that “56% of the respondents indicated that they have confidence in the new Police Administration, while 37% remained neutral, and 7% said they do not have confidence in the new administration.”

 The bureau said the full report will be made available on November 30.